 Difficulty breathing can be a sign of low iron, especially if you undertake regular physical activity.
 This is because the lack of iron present means that the body is unable to move oxygen from the lungs around the body.
 Thus reducing oxygen levels and increasing your breathing rate as your body tries to get more oxygen.
 Natural sports supplements can help to keep your levels in check, so you can focus on performing your best and not catching your breath.

 One of the less common symptoms of low iron is pica.
 Pica is the compulsion to eat non-food items.
 Traditionally, this can range from ice cubes to dirt and plaster!
 It is still not fully understood how low iron levels cause this behaviour in people.
 This effect can be commonly seen more through pregnancy and in children.
 Taking our pregnancy supplements and children's supplements, can help you to receive the vital nutrients you need to live a healthy lifestyle.

 Although these are the most common signs of iron deficiency, these are not the only symptoms you could experience.
 Other less common signs can include:

 - dry hair and skin

-Looking at these symptoms you may wonder why low levels of iron can present itself in so many ways, this is because iron plays a fundamental role in so many functions within the body, each producing a symptom which manifests itself in a different way.
+Looking at this range of symptoms for low iron you may wonder why low levels of iron can present itself in so many ways.
+This is because iron plays a part in so many normal body functions.
+Therefore when we are low in this vital nutrient it can present itself in a variety of ways across our body.

-Experiencing these symptoms may indicate you have an iron deficiency, if this is the case, consider testing your levels and consult your GP.
+Experiencing one or more of these low iron signs may indicate you have an iron deficiency.
+If this is the case, consider an at home nutrient test kit to check your levels and consult your GP.